15 December 2017

 This lecture will look at how British pipe makers at coastal locations responded to the opportunities offered by the Atlantic trade prior to 1850.
 In particular it will consider the heelless pipes that were made specifically for the export market during the seventeenth and eighteenth centuries.
 These are well known as Bristol products, but this paper will show that manufacturers from as far apart as London and Glasgow were also attempting to take a share of the transatlantic trade.
 The regional and chronological evolution of these forms will be discussed, together with areas for future research.
 This lecture will provide a reference point for this type of pipe that is of relevance to historical archaeologists from Newfoundland to the Caribbean and beyond.

 The lecture will be held in conjunction with our AGM.
 The AGM will begin at 5.30pm followed by a wine reception at 6pm, and the lecture will commence at 7pm.
-Tickets will be FREE but limited in number.
-Booking will open later in the summer.
+Tickets are FREE but limited in number and can be booked through Eventbrite.
+Voluntary donations to our Community Engagement Fund are very welcome.